locvx1234/Linux-Tutorial/nfs.md

 # touch filename.txt
 ```
 **Note**: this is only for explanation.
 Please, do not use it in production systems.
 Check the NFS resources related to your distribution.

+To run a NFS server behind the firewall, you should make some changes on the NFS configuration file, e.g. ``/etc/sysconfig/nfs`` on Red Hat/CentOS family, and then enable the ports on the firewall configuration.
+The reason is that NFS requires the ``rpcbind`` service, which dynamically assigns ports for RPC services and can cause problems for configuring firewall rules.
+See: [http://initrd.org/wiki/NFS_Setup](http://initrd.org/wiki/NFS_Setup)